 Some vacuums come with a telescoping wand and/or flexible attachments, while others have adjustable heights and components to adapt to various surfaces.

 You are advised to buy one that comes with attachments that will let you vacuum hard-to-reach spots like ceilings, window sills, and drapes.
 These are the favorite places of dust and pet hair where they hide and go unnoticed for quite a while.

 It should also enable you to easily maneuver under or around furniture.

 Vacuum cleaners come with a whole spectrum of attachments.
 They are intended to make vacuums useful for different kinds of cleaning purposes and add flexibility.
 These additional attachments include:

 - Extended or telescoping wands

 - Pet Handi-Mate

-Move your area rug away from direct sunlight and rotate it occasionally.
-Rotation will prevent one part of the rug from fading or losing color more than another.
+Move your carpets away from direct sunlight and rotate it occasionally.
+Rotation will prevent one part of the carpet from fading or losing color more than another.
 This is also good due to the traffic pattern.

 How often should you vacuum the area rugs?